 Terie is a Nurse Practitioner for Drs.
-Clanton and Haytmanek practice.
-She joined Dr. Clanton’s practice in 2012.
-Her current role includes direct patient care to include clinic patients, inpatients, and managing pre-operative and post-operative medical issues.
+Clanton and Haytmanek.
+She joined the sports foot and ankle team in 2012.
+In her current role, she provides direct care to clinic patients and inpatients, as well as managing pre-operative and post-operative medical issues.

 Ryan Williams is the Athletic Trainer for Drs.
 Clanton and Haytmanek.
 Ryan is an assistant in the operating room.
 His responsibilities are for management of the clinical operations.
 He will see patients during clinic and surgeries as well as helping to guide them through the post-operative phases.

 Ryan obtained his degree in Athletic Training from The University of Kansas before later working as a graduate assistant at Creighton University.
-Ryan was part of The Steadman Clinic fellowship 2012-2013 before being brought back in 2014 to join Dr. Clanton full time.
+Ryan was part of The Steadman Clinic fellowship 2012-2013 before being brought back in 2014 to join the team full time.

 He enjoys an active lifestyle and everything the mountains have to offer.
 His love of sports and recreation allow him to relate to the patients we see in clinic.

-A true Colorado native, Je Anne enjoys most activities that involve the outdoors.
-Some of her favorites are camping and motorcycle rides with her Husband and friends.
+A true Colorado native, Je Anne enjoys most activities that involve the outdoors; her favorite is camping with her husband and friends.
 She also enjoys golf and traveling – usually to warm, sunny places by the ocean.

 Alison O’Connor Sutherland is an Athletic Trainer for Drs.
 Clanton and Haytmanek, assisting them both in clinic and in the operating room.